iYadavVaibhav/stem/docs/0-Information-Technology/gen-ai.md

 - Open models
   - OPT from Meta and BLOOM are open models.
 You can see the weights and dataset it is trained on.

+## LangChain

+- **LangChain** is framework designed to **enhance LLMs** by integrating them with **data sources, APIs, and tools**, enabling them to **retrieve information, automate workflows, and perform reasoning-based tasks.**
+- LangChain itself doesn’t have its own model—it acts as a _framework_ that connects various LLMs.
+It uses general purpose models (gpt-4, claude, llama) but fine tuned for specific usage.

+So, **LangChain** essentially **makes LLMs smarter and more focused** by connecting them to **specific datasets** and enabling **contextual actions**.

+### LangChain vs ChatGPT/Gemini

+- LLMs (like GPT-4) are **stateless** — they don’t remember previous interactions and can't access external knowledge **on their own**.
+LangChain helps **extend their capabilities** by connecting them with structured data.

+LangChain **isn't a general-purpose LLM** like ChatGPT or Gemini (which can handle a wide range of tasks and conversations on their own).
+Instead, **LangChain adds context awareness** by **integrating LLMs with external data sources, APIs, and tools**.
+This allows users to use LLMs on **specific, structured data** (like databases, documents, or APIs), making them **more efficient and contextually aware** for specific tasks, like querying databases or automating workflows.

+In summary:
+- **ChatGPT/Gemini** → General-purpose AI for open-ended conversations and tasks.
+- **GPT-4/LLaMA** → Powerful language models for various uses, but still need extra context or integration.
+- **LangChain** → A framework that **enhances** LLMs by giving them **specific data access** and **structured workflows**.

+### Usage of LangChain

+- Query **databases** (SQL, NoSQL)
+- Retrieve **documents** (PDFs, websites, APIs)
+- Store **memory** for conversations
+- Use **agents** to take **chained actions** to execute workflows (like booking a meeting, generating code, or searching the web)
+- Combine data sources with multiple **LLMs, embeddings, and vector databases**
+- Works with **retrieval-augmented generation (RAG)** for knowledge-aware AI.

+**Example Usage:**
+- **SQL**: Querying databases (`"Get the total sales for 2023" → Generates SQL query → Runs on DB`)
+- **Vector**: Document retrieval (`"Summarize policies from this PDF" → Uses embeddings → Retrieves data`)
+- **API**: AI-powered automation (`"Schedule a meeting" → Calls a calendar API → Books a slot`)

+### Components in LangChain

+- **LLM Wrappers**
+  - **easy integrations** for various models like open-ai gpt-4

+- **Prompt Engineering**
+  - allows you to **fine-tune how prompts** are structured for better responses.
+Eg, can include variables in prompt to make it user specific, eg, "How can I help you _Vaibhav_?"

+- **Chains (Combining LLMs & Data Sources)**
+  - Predefined **step-by-step workflows** combining LLM and external tools.
+  - Chains let you **combine multiple components**—e.g., an LLM with a **database** or **API**.

+- **Retrieval-Augmented Generation (RAG)**
+  - Using external data to **enhance** LLM responses in real-time.
+  - RAG allows LLMs to retrieve **relevant knowledge** from external sources (like db, PDFs, vector databases, or APIs) before generating a response.
+Eg, Searching a PDF for answers.

+- **Agents (AI That Can Act & Make Decisions)**
+  - **Autonomous decision-makers** that decide what action to take next.
+  - Agents allow LLMs to **autonomously interact with APIs, search engines, and tools**.
+  - Allows AI to **call APIs, search the web, execute SQL queries, and take actions** dynamically.

+- **Memory (Persistent Context for Conversations)**
+  - **Stores context** from past interactions for personalized, ongoing conversations.
+  - Stores past interactions so AI can remember **previous chats, user preferences, or session history**.
+  - Example: AI **customer support chatbots** that remember user preferences across sessions.

+### Overlap of Components in LangChain

+- Agents in LangChain can use Chains as part of their decision-making process.
+- The Agent decides what action to take based on the input, and it may choose to invoke a Chain as one of those actions.
+- Agents are more dynamic because they choose when and how to use them based on context, whereas Chains are more static, providing a structured sequence of tasks.

+- Decision Making of Agent in picking which Chain to use:
+  - **agents** use **rule-based decision-making** for simpler cases, or as a **first step** in determining which action to take.
+  - **Agents** may use **LLMs** like GPT-4 to make decisions, especially for **complex queries** or when reasoning over context is needed.
+  - Often, the decision-making process in **agents** combines both approaches, with **rules** for fast, deterministic tasks, and **LLMs** for reasoning in more **dynamic scenarios**.

+## GitHub Copilot

+GitHub Copilot, powered by **OpenAI’s Codex model**, is an AI tool that assists software developers by providing code suggestions and completions directly within integrated development environments (IDEs) like Visual Studio Code.

+GitHub Copilot shares some similarities with agents and chains (in that it uses context to generate intelligent code completions), it doesn’t fully implement agents or chains in the LangChain sense.
+Copilot is more focused on providing real-time code suggestions based on immediate context, rather than making autonomous decisions or managing multi-step workflows.

+Copilot can be thought of as using a _RAG-like approach_ where your codebase (or the current code you're writing) is the contextual data that gets retrieved and augmented by the model to generate more accurate and context-aware code suggestions.

 ## Embeddings Using OpenAI for Vector Search on Text